 B) My skin feels this way only after applying my skincare

 C) Yes, my skin feels red and sensitive all the time

 Congratulations!
 Your skin is at its optimal pH.
 You are using products that are suitable for your skin.
 Maintain this winning combination and your skin will thank you.

 Did you answer mostly B’s?

 Your skin is too alkaline at the moment.
 This means that your skin’s pH is too high.
 The acid mantle of your skin is being stripped of its good protective lipids.

 Because your acid mantle is being worn away, your skin is now exposed to bacteria, sunlight (UV) and other everyday toxins.
 You should check your skincare products, and try to use more pH neutral products instead

 Your skin pH is too acidic right now.
 Your skin symptoms would be frequent acne breakouts and greasy-looking skin.
 Because of your skin’s greasiness, you might be tempted to use more cleansing products and exfoliators in order to get rid of the greasiness.

-But this will have an opposite effect to your skin whereby it will trigger your skin to produce even more oils to counteract the cleaning.
-Again, go through your skin care products, and try to switch them to gentler, more pH neutral products.
+But this will have an opposite effect on your skin whereby it will trigger your skin to produce even more oils to counteract the cleaning.
+Again, go through your skincare products, and try to switch them to gentler, more pH neutral products.